- Patients with associated base of skull fracture / other facial injuries

 As outlined above.

-Patients who need to be packed should be observed for at least 24 hours before removing packs (see epistaxis).
+Ensure patients have analgesia.
+Patients who need to be packed should be observed for around 24 hours before removing packs (see epistaxis).

 A septal haematoma will have to be drained as soon as practical, which will require senior input.

-A possible CSF leak can be managed conservatively if there are no symptoms of meningism and no neurological signs.
-Standard neurosurgical practice is not to give antibiotic prophylaxis.
+A possible CSF leak can initially be managed conservatively if there are no symptoms of meningism and no neurological signs.
+Standard neurosurgical practice is not to give antibiotic prophylaxis as there is no evidence of benefit.
 CSF leaks are unlikely in isolated nasal injuries with no loss of consciousness.
-Most will heal spontaneously and only a few require a specialist rhinological/skull base opinion.
+Most will heal spontaneously and only a few require a rhinological/skull base opinion for endoscopic repair.

-Manipulation should take place within 14 days after the injury otherwise the bones will heal in the deformed position.
+MUA is usually performed under general anaesthesia but can also be performed under local.
+Manipulation should ideally take place within 14 days after the injury and certainly within 21 days.
 The patient should be informed that the deformity may not be corrected completely.
 Any residual deformity even after manipulation may require more surgery 12 months or more after the injury (eg septorhinoplasty; only funded by the NHS in certain cases).

 ENT UK - Nasal injuries